Photoshop Design Tutorial: Whimsical Wonders

 Carry through exactly the same manipulations with the branch located on the yellow brick house.

-Use the Finger Tool editing the other branches to create your own texture of their bark.
-For the branch located above the pink house you need to create a shadow.
-To do it using the Tasso tool make a selection on the branch and copy it onto a new layer.
-Move this layer below the branch layer .
+Use the Finger Tool, editing the other branches to create your own texture of their bark.
+For the branch located above the pink house, you will need to create a shadow.
+To do it, using the Lasso tool, make a selection of the branch and copy it onto a new layer.
+Move this layer below the branch layer.
 Select it (click on the layer icon) and fill it with black.
 Shift it to the left and apply the Gaussian Blur of 8.8%.
 Reduce the layer opacity to around 50%.
 Erase the excess with a soft Eraser.
 The shadow from the branch is done.

 Transfer them to our main file and place them above the layers with the branches.
-Chose the Finger Tool and smooth our leaves out just the way we did it with as the branches and the facades of the houses.
-Using the Finger Tool select a yellow streak in the center of the leaf to make the leaf look like a leaf.
+Choose the Finger Tool and smooth our leaves out just the way we did it with as the branches and the facades of the houses.
+Using the Finger Tool, select a yellow streak in the center of the leaf to make the leaf look like a leaf.